reposit2/coexgene/README.md

 mkdir geneidlist
 ```

-To generate gene rankings based on DeepLIFT scores, edit the following scripts according to the embedded comments and run:
+To generate gene-level rankings based on DeepLIFT scores, edit the following scripts as instructed in the embedded comments and run:

 ```bash
 perl dlscore_ranksort.pl
 perl rankscore.pl
 ```

+The DeepLIFT score files used in this analysis are included in the `./train_out/3celltypes_k562_original` directory within the `train_out.tgz` archive.

 ### Outputs

-Ensembl gene IDs of putative regulatory target genes for each NABP, based on normalized DeepLIFT score rankings.
+Ensembl gene IDs representing putative regulatory targets for each NABP, identified based on normalized DeepLIFT score rankings.
-Results are saved in the `./geneidlist/` directory.
+The results are saved in the `./geneidlist/` directory.
+A subset of these results is also included in the `geneidlist` directory of this repository.

 ---